openflighthpc/flight-report/README.md

     ```
 - Create file `diagnostics.bash` for any additional diagnostics to be run
     - The answers to questions for this issue will be available to the script by their corresponding `var:` value
+- Create file `metrics.yaml` to execute commands that are compared to values to determine if metric is okay or not
+    ```yaml
+    - id: output-less-than
+      name: "Output Less Than"
+      cmd: "uptime |sed 's/.*load averages: //g;s/ .*//g'"
+      value: 1.0
+      type: 'lt'
+    - id: output-greater-than
+      name: "Output Greater Than"
+      cmd: "uptime |sed 's/.*load averages: //g;s/ .*//g'"
+      value: 1.0
+      type: 'gt'
+    - id: output-equals
+      name: "Output Equals"
+      cmd: "uptime |sed 's/.*load averages: //g;s/ .*//g'"
+      value: 1.0
+      type: 'equals'
+    - id: string-check
+      name: "Comparing Strings"
+      cmd: "grep '^VERSION=' /etc/os-release"
+      value: 'VERSION="9.3 (Blue Onyx)"'
+      type: 'matches'
+    ```
+    - The answers to questions for this issue will be available to the commands by their corresponding `var:` value
+    - Notes on restrictions:
+        - `gt`, `lt` and `equals` convert the output to a floating point number to compare with `value`
+        - `matches` compares the output to a string
+            - Multiline values will almost definitely not work

 # Using the CLI